-Students are allowed one "negotiated late" during the semester (does not apply to the research).
+Due dates are strongly adhered to, so students should submit all assignments in a timely manner.
+Students are allowed one "negotiated late" on an assignment of the students' choice during the semester (does not apply to the research).
 Such requests must be made at least two days in advance of the due date.

-Late papers will receive a 2% deduction per day.
+Late papers will receive a 2% deduction per day up to a maximum of 10%.
 Assignments will be accepted up to one week after the due date.
 After that, the student will receive a mark of zero, unless arrangements have been made by communicating directly with the instructor.